-From what I understand, the vast majority of the time the identity of the sperm donor is kept anonymous.
-For example, if you are a woman who seeks to become impregnated by the sperm of a donor then the identity of that donor would be kept confidential.
-As a result, you wouldn't be able to subsequently file a lawsuit for child support from the donor of the sperm and likewise that donor would not be able to file a lawsuit to obtain custody rights over your child.
+From what I understand, the vast majority of the time, the identity of the sperm donor is kept anonymous.
+For example, if you are a woman who seeks to become impregnated by the sperm of a donor, then the identity of that donor would be kept confidential.
+As a result, you wouldn't be able to subsequently file a lawsuit for child support from the donor of the sperm, and likewise, that donor would not be able to file a lawsuit to obtain custody rights over your child.

-What is an acknowledgement of paternity?
+What is an acknowledgment of paternity?

 How can a father deny paternity to a child?

 What all has to go into the rescinding of an acknowledgment or denial of paternity?
-For starters, you are telling the state of Texas that as of the date of the rescission Is filed, a hearing has not been held that affects that child who was identified in your acknowledgment or denial of paternity.
-This means that if you have been to court to determine child custody, child support or any other issue related to the child then your rescission will not be valid or honored.
+For starters, you are telling the state of Texas that as of the date of the rescission Is filed; a hearing has not been held that affects that child who was identified in your acknowledgment or denial of paternity.
+This means that if you have been to court to determine child custody, child support, or any other issue related to the child, then your rescission will not be valid or honored.
 You must also provide a copy of the rescission of paternity 2 the child's mother by certified Mail.